“We are bringing them the plague.”—Sigmund Freud, on his way to America in 1909

 Ruth Langer, Cursing on Christians: A History of the Birkat NaMinim (New York: Oxford University Press, 2012), 71.

 See for example E. Michael Jones, Monsters from the Id: The Rise of Horror in Fiction and Film (Spence: Dallas Publishing, 2000).

 Quoted in Natalie Kirtroeff, “Casual Sex Leaves Women Unsatisfied,” Globe and Mail, November 13, 2013.

 Euripides, The Bacchae (Edinburgh & London: Hanson & Company, 1906).

-Posted by Jonas E. Alexis on December 24, 2013, With 19178 Reads Filed under Of Interest.
+Posted by Jonas E. Alexis on December 24, 2013, With 19580 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.